is now available! Read about the new features and fixes from November.

 Using esbuild

-esbuild is a fast bundler that's simple to configure.
+esbuild is a fast JavaScript bundler that's simple to configure.
 To acquire esbuild, open the terminal and type:

 npm i --save-dev esbuild